day8/re-frame/docs/API.md

 ## The re-frame API

 Orientation:
-  1. The API is provided by [re-frame.core](/src/re_frame/core.cljc):
+  1. The API is provided by `re-frame.core`:
-     - at some point, it will be worth your time to browse it
+     - at some point, it would be worth your time [to browse it](/src/re_frame/core.cljc)
-     - to use re-frame, you'll need to `require` it, perhaps this way ...
+     - to use re-frame, you'll need to `require` it, perhaps like this ...
-     ```
+     ```clj
      (ns  my.namespace
        (:require [re-frame.core :as rf]))

      ... now use rf/reg-event-fx or rf/subscribe
      ```
   2. The API is small.
-Writing an app, you'll be using less than 10 API functions.
+Writing an app, you use less than 10 API functions.
 Maybe just 5.
-  3. There's no auto-generated docs [because of this problem](/src/re_frame/core.cljc#L23-L36) but, as a substitute, the links below take you to the doc strings of often-used API functions.
+  3. There's no auto-generated docs [because of this problem](/src/re_frame/core.cljc#L23-L36) but, as a substitute, the links below take you to the doc-strings of often-used API functions.

 ## Doc Strings For API Functions